Wildlife management model

 As Article 7 states: indefinite captivity without an ecological, educational, or scientific function is not an acceptable outcome.

 Reintegration doesn't end when the cage opens.
-The protocol includes post-release monitoring, site fidelity through feeding stations and artificial nests, formation of core groups, reforestation of receiving areas, and threat management.
+The protocol includes post-release monitoring, site fidelization through feeding stations and artificial nests, nucleus group formation, reforestation of receiving areas, and threat management.
 The measurable goal is to increase the survival rate of released individuals.

 Territorial coordination